-What are some real world applications for Karbon 300?
+What are Some Real World Applications for Karbon 300?

-MG: Another interesting Karbon 300 use case is a customer of ours who is using the CBRS radio band for next-generation wireless communication.
+Maxx: Another interesting Karbon 300 use case is a customer who is using the CBRS radio band for next-generation wireless communication.
 This technology was previously only available for military use, but has now been opened up for civilian use.
-Karbon 300 can be deployed in weather-tight containers on cell towers around the coast to actively manage prioritization of the radio band.
-The IoT gateway will sense if there’s a naval ship using the band for radar, and will automatically prioritize the communication bands used, allowing for dynamic management of both military and civilian access.
-A rugged system like Karbon 300 is required for an embedded use case like this because wide temperature swings are common and reliability is essential.
+Karbon 300 is deployed in weather-tight containers on cell towers around the coast to actively manage prioritization of the radio band.
+The IoT gateway senses if there’s a naval ship using the band for radar, and automatically prioritizes the communication bands used, allowing for dynamic management of both military and civilian access.
+A compact rugged system like Karbon 300 is required for an embedded use case like this because wide temperature swings are common and reliability is essential.

 This edge compute processing provides for a much faster response time.
 We’ve seen other customers using these options to maximize efficiency.
 For example, we’ve received interest from cities who are seeking to save on overhead development when adding new infrastructure, as a large data center will no longer be required thanks to the processing happening at the edge.

-Karbon 300 has been designed to be very compact, how is this of benefit to customers?
+Karbon 300 has been Designed to be very Compact, how is this of Benefit to Customers?

-There are typically a number of other components that have to also be installed, and it can be challenging to fit all of the needed components in tight spaces, such as within a vehicle.
-Karbon 300 offers the ability to install a high powered rugged computer discreetly and still leave room for the other sensors and cameras to be installed in the vehicle as well.
+There are typically a number of other components that have to also be installed and it can be challenging to fit all of the needed components in tight spaces, such as within a vehicle. the compact Karbon 300 offers the ability to install a high powered rugged computer discreetly and still leave room for the other sensors and cameras to be installed in the vehicle as well.
 It also features expansion options which provide installers the option to further save space by consolidating and integrating numerous external devices into the computer, such as 4G gateways, GPS, and Movidius.

-JW: The keyword is integrated.
+Jim: The key word here is integrated.
 Every system has a maximum number of expansion options, and that’s true across the board.
 When you talk about taking advanced features and integrating them into the computer, it frees up space for other things to increase connectivity, like wireless, cellular, LoRa, and Bluetooth.
 When the board itself can only accept a certain number of expansion options, you restrict your ability to be open and flexible.
 By adding these features natively to the board, those expansion options are still free, so this gives innovators in the field the option to create a rugged system with expansion options that we haven’t had before.

-JW: We were able to design this chassis in a way that thermally accommodates all the expansion options that innovators in the field can conceive of, and that’s what we kept in mind through the entire development process.
+Jim: We were able to design this chassis in a way that thermally accommodates all the expansion options that innovators in the field can conceive of, and that’s what we kept in mind through the entire development process.